hamza-hadj-aissa/APMLV/readme.md

 -   ext3
 -   ext4
 -   vfat
--   btrfs
+-   btrfs (experimental)
 -   f2fs
--   xfs
+-   xfs (experimental)

 When using the system, ensure that your logical volumes are formatted with one of the listed filesystems to guarantee compatibility and accurate storage management.

 ## Workflow

 The 'APMLV' system operates through a structured workflow to ensure efficient storage management.
-Once a model is trained for each logical volume using LSTM Recurrent Networks, the system begins scraping information from the logical volumes within the system at regular intervals.
-This data collection occurs every 10 minutes, allowing the system to continually monitor and analyze storage usage patterns.
+Once a model is trained for each logical volume using LSTM Recurrent Networks, the process of predictive storage managments begins for each volume group on each host:

-After collecting data for six consecutive intervals (equivalent to one hour), the system leverages the trained models to perform optimized allocations for each logical volume.
-This proactive approach ensures timely adjustments and resource allocations, aligning with the predicted storage demands and enhancing overall system performance.
+-   1 **Data Collection:** The system gathers data from the volume groups at consistent intervals.
+-   2 **Data Processing:** Collected data undergoes analysis to ascertain storage patterns and usage trends.
+-   3 **Threshold Monitoring:** Immediate adjustments are triggered if any logical volume within a group exceeds its usage threshold within a 6 \* 10-minute timeframe.
+-   4 **Predictive Analysis:** Using LSTM Recurrent Networks, predictive models are applied to anticipate future volume requirements.
+-   5 **Allocation Volume Computation:** The system computes the allocation volume for each logical volume, considering predicted usage, historical proportion, priority factor, and demand-to-space ratio.
+-   6 **Adjustments Execution:** Once adjustments are made, the time tracking resets, nitiating another monitoring cycle lasting 6 \* 10 minutes.

 ## Logs